s2bd/discord-bot-spyware/README.md

 ## Overview
-> Made as part of [MuxDay](https://github.com/muxworks/MuxDay) back in May 2022.
+> Made as part of a Discord.js bot back in May 2022.
 Now discretely available for integrating this simple but effective algorithm into your bots with ease!
 The main program/algorithm is very simple.
 It just relies on a single function (I named it `logwrite` by default, but doesn't have to be the same name),
 ```javascript
 logwrite(msg,server,chatroom);